typelevel/cats-collections/docs/src/main/tut/disjointsets.md

 ![](http://i.imgur.com/9srckn2.png)

 Each set is a tree represented by its _root_.
 Therefore, looking for the set an element belongs to is not more than following its parental relations until the root of the tree is reached.
-So the shallower the tree is the smaller is the number of operations to be performed in the lookup.
+So the shallower the tree is, the fewer the operations to be performed in the lookup are.

 On the other hand, the operation where two sets are merged (_union_) consist on making one of the two trees to become a branch of the other: